 Dry fruits ladoo

-Preparation for gond ke laddu
+heating ghee to make gond ke laddu

-4. Saute just for a minute.
+4. Saute just for a minute until aromatic.

-5. Remove all of these to a plate.
+5. Remove all these to a plate.
 If you are using khus khus add them now and fry until they turn golden & crunchy.

 6. Add gond to a plate and clean up if it is not clean.
 You may find tiny pieces of the bark or stones stuck to the gond, just discard them.